-BigCommerce Holdings, Inc. is offering shares of its Series 1 common stock and the selling stockholders identified in this prospectus are offering an additional shares of our Series 1 common stock.
+BigCommerce Holdings, Inc. is offering 1,000,000 shares of its Series 1 common stock and the selling stockholders identified in this prospectus, including certain members of management and entities affiliated with our directors, are offering an additional 4,000,000 shares of our Series 1 common stock.
 We will not receive any proceeds from the sale of shares by the selling stockholders.

 Our common stock is listed on The Nasdaq Global Market under the symbol "BIGC."
-On common stock on the Nasdaq Global Market was \$ per share.
+On November 9, 2020, the last reported sale price of our common stock on the Nasdaq Global Market was \$72.41 per share.